godotengine/godot-docs/classes/class_camera.rst

 - :ref:`Vector3<class_Vector3>` **project_position** **(** :ref:`Vector2<class_Vector2>` screen_point, :ref:`float<class_float>` z_depth **)** |const|

-Returns the 3D point in worldspace that maps to the given 2D coordinate in the :ref:`Viewport<class_Viewport>` rectangle on a plane that is the given ``z_depth`` distance into the scene away from the camera.
+Returns the 3D point in world space that maps to the given 2D coordinate in the :ref:`Viewport<class_Viewport>` rectangle on a plane that is the given ``z_depth`` distance into the scene away from the camera.

 ----